apex-legends-bugs/apex-legends-bugs/README.md

 ## How to support this project 💪

+### Tell others 🗣
 Spread the news and let people know.
 Tell your favourite content creators, streamers, and pro players to use this and report bugs.
 We want to show a unified front to Respawn and EA who are simply neglecting the code base of Apex.

+### Star this project ✨
 If you have set up a GitHub account, make sure you're logged into it and Star ⭐ this repository.
 You can find the "Star" button in the upper right corner of this site.
 This will help this bug tracker reach more people!

+### Take screenshots and clips 🖼🎬
+Browse the bugs and find ones that still don't have a screenshot or a video clip associated with them.
+Take screenshots and clips and upload them.
+Then add them in a comment!
+This sort of work is very important!

+### Make some art 🎨
 We're looking for someone to create nice art for this thing so if you want to submit something, reach out.
-To be up front, there's no budget here.
+To be up front, there's no budget here, so if you're not OK with that, that's perfectly fine.